bioruffo/sortgdc/README.md

 The script will take data from the GDC manifest and samplesheet files, traverse the download directories, and either copy or move the files to new directories organized by 'Data Category' and 'Data Type'.
 The files will also be renamed as to have the 'Case ID' as prefix, for easier identification.
+The script can also just check what was already downloaded, and optionally verify the files' md5sums.

-The script will also create the following output files:
+The script will create the following output files:
 - `info_initial.tsv` containing all data from the samplesheet, plus the md5sum of each file, its 'downloaded' status, and the 'md5sum_ok' check if requested;
 - `allfiles.md5` a file ready to be used as input to `md5sum -c`;
 - `info_final.tsv` containing all data from `info_initial.tsv` plus the destination path and filename.